 “Okay, I’ll go to the ER,” I told my unsuspecting husband, who figured my cooperation was pain-induced.

 I know I’m not the only one.
 Many women adhere to a personal hygiene checklist before seeing the doctor, but being caught with your pants down, puts a dent in that routine.
 “Are you putting on lip-gloss?”
 My husband asked incredulously on the way to the ER.
 “My lips are dry,” I lied.
 I figured that since Mom was right about the underwear, she was probably right about the lipstick too.

 If you’ve spent any time in an ER on a Saturday night you know that the staff has seen it all.
 “You didn’t have to get all dolled up for us.”
 I stammered something about having to leave a black tie event.
 An attentive nurse noticed that I had no coat and brought me a heated blanket.
 The blanket was tossed aside by the ultrasound tech who was worried that the lint would ruin my dress.
 Such attention to detail!
 Thank goodness I was wearing solid underwear.

 “Please take your underwear off and put on a gown,” I was instructed.

 But I’m wearing a cute pair – doesn’t anyone want to see it?
 For Mom’s sake?

-The sonogram revealed that I was not in fact dying, which was a huge relief and that the ruptured cyst would most likely resolve on its own.
-I was also advised that I am not pregnant, another refreshing thought at my age, and one that never crossed my mind.
-No one saw my underwear that night and no one seemed to care.
-But I’ll give Mom the credit for my clear judgment and priorities.
+The sonogram revealed that I was not in fact dying, which was a huge relief and that my ruptured cyst would most likely resolve on its own.
+I was also advised that I’m not pregnant – another refreshing revelation that hadn’t crossed my mind.
+No one saw my underwear that night and no one seemed to care, but Mom can take the credit for my clear judgment and priorities.